varennes/singlecell-cpm/README.md

 ## Running singlecell-cpm

 The python script `exec_script.py` can compile and run the program for you.
+All relevant simulation parameters can be changed and tested using `exec_script.py`.
 You can also compile and run the program manually by compiling module files and main program file in the following manner:
 ```
 gfortran -c mod0* mod1* mod2* mod3*
 rm *.o